zhong0/2020_nlp_aicup/README.md

   >Some entities are easier to detect with RegEx, such as the numbers with units, the family members and occupations.
 Hence, we adopted the methods to these fields.

 * ### Bagging
-  >The different models have an advantage of themselves.
-Therefore, we set the priority of those model and combined the results of them.
+  >The different methods have an advantage of themselves.
+Therefore, we set the priority of those methods and combined the results of them.

 Result
 ----